 In addition, we were notified on May 6, 2009 by the THHSC that the statewide new hospital rate for our hospitals located in South Texas will be reduced.
-Although we are currently analyzing the notification, THHSC estimates that our Texas Medicaid reimbursement may be reduced by \$9 million to \$12 million annually and the reduction may become effective September 1, 2009.
-However, this rate change would be superseded by the rebased SDA rates required by the July 2009 proposed rule when implemented by THHSC during SFY2010.
+Although the definitive hospital rate has not yet been finalized, at this time, we estimate that our Texas Medicaid reimbursement will be reduced by \$12 million annually, applied retroactively to September 1, 2009.
+Our financial statements for the nine months ended September 30, 2009 reflect this estimated hospital rate decrease.
+This rate change will be superseded by the rebased SDA rates required by the July 2009 proposed rule when implemented by THHSC during SFY2010.